 Explore history in Dorset this summer

-With travel restrictions still in place, this summer is the perfect opportunity to get out and enjoy the vibrant and historic filled sites closer to home.
+The Summer is the perfect opportunity to get out and enjoy the vibrant and historic filled sites closer to home.

 Here’s our guide of the best National Trust and English Heritage venues worth a visit in this ideal staycation hotspot: